SimonGomezUniv/doc/td_auth.md

 allow your user to register
 create a register form that request a login and a password
-- if login does not exist in your referentiel, add the login/password to your storage (variabel / flat file/ database)
+- if login does not exist in your referentiel, add the login/password to your storage (variable / flat file/ database)
 - if the login already exist, display an error message